or Hostile Sexism

 We not only reject hostile sexism, we reject

-benevolent sexism as well.
+benevolent sexism.
 Sexism infers blind inferences that all

 People are individuals and cannot be lumped into

 definitive categories.
-We recognize that genders do tend to align
+We recognize that genders do tend to reflect somewhat generalized differences.
+How could they not?
+Our belief

 is that these differences should not be a source of contention,